Physician Assistant Studies (MS): Program Overview

 - A minimum grade point average (GPA) of 3.0 on a 4.0 scale for both total and science GPA.
 The higher a candidate’s GPA, the more competitive the application.
 GPAs of 3.3 or higher in both total and science GPA are competitive.
 GPAs of 3.5 or higher for both total and science GPA are highly competitive.

 - Documented hands-on, direct patient contact experience in a health care setting, accrued within seven years of application submission.
-A minimum of 1,000 hours of direct patient contact experience is required at the time of application submission.
+A minimum of 1,000 hours of paid employment direct patient contact experience is required at the time of application submission.
 Having more than 1,500 hours is competitive, and more than 2,500 hours is highly competitive.
 Experience collaborating with PAs, nurse practitioners, or physicians is highly competitive.

 - A completed application submitted to the Central Application Service for Physician Assistants (CASPA).
 The following items will be submitted directly to CASPA: